sous-chefs/rvm/README.md

 ## user_global_gems

-A list of gem hashes to be installed into the *global* gemset in each installed RVM ruby for each user when not explicitly set.
-The **global.gems** files will be added to and all installed rubies will be iterated over to ensure full installation coverage.
+A list of gem hashes to be installed into the *global* gemset in each installed RVM Ruby for each user when not explicitly set.
+The **global.gems** files will be added to and all installed Rubies will be iterated over to ensure full installation coverage.
 See the `rvm_gem` resource for more details about the options for each gem hash.

-The default puts bundler and rake in each ruby:
+The default puts bundler and rake in each Ruby:

     node['rvm']['user_global_gems'] = [
       { 'name'    => 'bundler' },